Git and GitHub

 - Mastering issues (from GitHub)

-- Issues are like a forum for your GitHub project, where people can ask questions and report problems, and you can manage updates (for example assigning people to fix issues, clarifying the issue, letting people know things are fixed).
-This articles gives you what you need to know about issues.
+Issues are like a forum for your GitHub project, where people can ask questions and report problems, and you can manage updates (for example assigning people to fix issues, clarifying the issue, letting people know things are fixed).
+This article tells you what you need to know about issues.

 - Understanding the GitHub flow